tinyheero/variant_calling_in_cancer_genomes_seminar/README.md

   -o museq/results/HCC1395_exome_tumour_normal_17.vcf
 ```

+Notice how for the `model` parameter, we used the `$(HOME)/museq/4.3.8/museq/models_anaconda/model_v4.1.2_anaconda_sk_0.13.1.npz`.
+As mentioned in the [Installing MutationSeq](#installing-mutationseq) section, this model specifically works with conda and the scikit-learn library (v0.13.1) which is how we installed MutationSeq in the workshop.
+If you are not using conda, then you will have to use the model version which is compatible with the scikit-learn library you have installed for your python.

 ### Using Strelka

-To call variants in Strelka, we use the following command:
+To call variants using Strelka, we use the following command:

 ```
 $(HOME)/usr/strelka/1.0.15/bin/configureStrelkaWorkflow.pl \